manuelloverso/frontend-travel-app/README.md

 - (BONUS 2)
   - Integra alcune funzionalità che caratterizzano una Progressive Web Application e che rendono la tua app simile a un’app nativa!
 Abbiamo parlato di questo durante una masterclass sulle PWA (Progressive Web Apps).

+## TODOs

+- fix header
+- add crud for trips days and stops
+- add images for stops and trips(use modals to show them and maybe to add them too)
+- check which fields have to be mandatory in days and stops tables
+- add graph for budget
+- add map for trip destination
+- add map for stops
+- handle day management for when the trip is in the past
+- add back button